gustybear/website_academic/content/home/students.md

 +++
-# People widget.
+# A "Meet the Team" section created with the People widget.
+# This section displays people from `content/authors/` which belong to the `user_groups` below.

-widget = "people"  # Do not modify this line! headless = true active = true
+widget = "people"  # Do not modify this line! headless = true active = true weight = 6

 title = "Students"
 subtitle = ""

-# Order that this section will appear in.
-weight = 6

 [content]
 # List user groups to display.